sh4174/ShapeStats/README.md

-Please contact Sungmin Hong (MGH/HMS, shong20@mgh.harvard.edu) if you would like to present your research or add members to our group discussion.
+Please contact Sungmin Hong, Ph.D.
+(MGH/HMS, shong20@mgh.harvard.edu) if you would like to present your research or add members to our group discussion.